2-descent for Bloch--Kato Selmer groups and rational points on hyperelliptic curves I: The Chabauty--Coleman--Kim method

 \subsection{The Chabauty--Coleman--Kim sets $X(\Q _p )_n $}

 Let $X$ be a smooth projective geometrically irreducible curve over $\Q $, of genus $g>1$.
 Let $b\in X(\Q )$.
-Fix a prime $p$.
+Fix a prime $p$ of good reduction for $X$.
 The Chabauty--Coleman--Kim method, as developed in \cite{kim:chabauty}, \cite{kim2008component} and \cite{kim:siegel}, determines subsets $X(\Q _p )_n \subset X(\Q _p )$, containing the set of rational points $X(\Q )$, which are defined in terms of the $\Q _p $-unipotent fundamental group of $X$, which we now define.

 For $n>0$, let $U_n (b)$ denote the maximal $n$-unipotent quotient of the $\Q _p $-unipotent fundamental group of $X$.
 This may be defined by the following universal property: it is a unipotent group together with a continuous homomorphism